Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset: Supplemental Material

 \subsection{Additional results and model variations}

-Theoretical models for the 1G+2G mass ratio distribution find a peak near $q=0.5$~\cite{Kremer:2019iul, Rodriguez:2021qhl, Ye:2025ano}; as such, we separately model the 1G+1G and 1G+2G mass ratio distributions with results in Fig.~\ref{fig:pq}, where 1G+1G is in solid teal and 1G+2G in dashed pink.
-While the 1G+2G result is shifted away from unity vis-à-vis the 1G+1G distribution, the hyperparameters $\mu_q$ and $\sigma_q$ are poorly constrained, indicating the data are not sufficiently informative about the mass ratio distribution of the hierarchical component.
+To directly assess the contribution of $\chip$, we perform an analysis in which $\chip$ is modeled with a single component, uncorrelated with a two-component (uniform and Gaussian) $\chieff$ model.
+The Bayes factor between the correlated and uncorrelated models is indistinguishable; however, Bayes factors are sensitive to prior volumes and should be interpreted with caution.
+The correlated model yields mildly reduced uncertainties on $\xi(m_1)$.
+More importantly, the consistency between the correlated model and both the uncorrelated and $\chieff$-only analyses is a meaningful robustness check: the data could have preferred $\chip$ outside the predicted elliptic region, contradicting the hierarchical scenario, but instead demonstrate full consistency with the theoretical expectation.

-The posteriors on the ellipse parameters---characteristic spin $\chi_c$, characteristic mass ratio $q_c$, and width $\ln\sigma$---are in Fig.~\ref{fig:ellipse-corner}. \fix{The positive correlation between $\chi_c$ and $q_c$ arises from their inverse effects on the width of the marginal $\chieff$ distribution. } We confirm through a leave-one-out analysis that these results are not driven solely by the exceptional event GW231123, which may possess near-extremal spins.
+The posteriors on the spin hyperparameters are in Fig.~\ref{fig:ellipse-corner}.
+The positive correlation between the characteristic spin $\chi_c$ and mass ratio $q_c$ arises from their inverse effects on the width of the marginal $\chieff$ distribution.
+The inference on the width $\ln\sigma$ is primarily driven by the variance cut, but with slight preference for narrower spread.
+We confirm through a leave-one-out analysis that these results are not driven solely by the exceptional event GW231123, which may possess near-extremal spins.
 Including GW231123 narrows the ellipse in $\chieff$ (increases $q_c$) and raises it in $\chip$ (increases $\chi_c$), but results are consistent to well within uncertainty.

+Theoretical models for the 1G+2G mass ratio distribution find a peak near $q=0.5$~\cite{Kremer:2019iul, Rodriguez:2021qhl}; as such, we separately model $p(q)$ for 1G+1G and 1G+2G with results in Fig.~\ref{fig:pq}, where 1G+1G is in solid teal and 1G+2G in dashed pink.
+While the 1G+2G result is shifted away from unity vis-à-vis the 1G+1G distribution, the hyperparameters $\mu_q$ and $\sigma_q$ are weakly constrained, indicating the data are not strongly informative about the mass ratio distribution of the hierarchical component.
+We test the impact of the mass ratio model by contrasting analyses using a single power law, independent power laws, and independent Gaussians.
+All three alternate models are disfavored by $\ln\mathcal{B}\sim 1$ and the inferred spin distributions are nearly identical, suggesting that of the models explored, the chosen power law and Gaussian mixture best describes the mass ratio data.

+Fig.~\ref{fig:ellipse-slices} shows the total $p(\chieff,\chip)$, both at slices and marginalized over mass: At $m_1=10\,M_\odot$, the population is found to be primarily 1G+1G, resulting in a narrow $p(\chieff)$ and $p(\chip)$ peaked at low values.
+In contrast, at $m_1=60\,M_\odot$, we infer a high fraction of hierarchical mergers, so the ellipse-arc component is visible in the joint panel and the marginals reflect the resulting broad $p(\chieff)$ and extended $p(\chip)$.